jonrebelo/CRA-Visualization/README.md

 # CRA Analysis Application

-This application is designed to parse and analyze information regarding Community Reinvestment Act (CRA) data provided by the Federal Reserve.
+Using a combination of SQL, Polars, Pandas, and Streamlit for presentation, this application is designed to parse and analyze information regarding Community Reinvestment Act (CRA) data provided by the Federal Reserve.
 The data can be found at [Federal Reserve CRA Data](https://www.federalreserve.gov/consumerscommunities/data_tables.htm).

 ## Required Packages